-Zeller was an assistant coach at Idaho for the previous five seasons, where she has helped guide the Vandals to three NCAA Tournament appearances, a regular-season championship and three conference tournament titles during her tenure.
+Zeller was an assistant coach at Idaho for the five seasons prior to coming to Bradley, where she has helped guide the Vandals to three NCAA Tournament appearances, a regular-season championship and three conference tournament titles during her tenure.

 In 2015-16 season, Zeller helped Idaho to a 13-5 Big Sky Conference record, 24-10 overall mark and third NCAA Tournament appearance in four seasons.
 Over the last four seasons, the Vandals were 80-50 (.615) overall which included a 47-23 (.671) record in conference play.